The page title tag is an on-page SEO element in a page's HTML that tells web browsers, search engines, and users the title of that web page.

 Why Are Page Title Tags Important?

-Your web page’s title tag is one of the most visually conspicuous element in a search result for the page, so how you write it will have an impact on whether a user clicks the result or not.
+Your web page’s title tag is one of the most visually conspicuous element in the search results, so how you write it will have an impact on whether a user clicks the result or not.
 It's a simple component that can go a long way, so it's shouldn't be a back-of-mind task for a digital marketer.

 Essentially, a good title can increase your CTR!